The well-trained staff offered thought-provoking courses and individual therapy to address my despair.

 Upon admission to Bridges, each client completes a Life Quality Inventory (QOLI) assessment.
 This assessment provides a score that indicates a persons’ overall satisfaction with life.
 From this assessment, a QOLI score is determined and provides an assessment of the clients’ overall satisfaction with life.

 Each client takes this assessment a second time at the completion of his or her treatment.
-These scores provide evidence of the efficacy of treatment at Bridges to Recovery.
+These quality of life scores provide evidence of the efficacy of treatment at Bridges to Recovery.

 Individual life satisfaction is based on how well our needs, goals, and wishes are being met in our lives.